- Arts & Lifestyle

 If you’re looking for spicy and authentic, start with Ethiopia’s favorite spice, berbere (the word means "hot" in Amharic), a brightly colored chili powder-like mix of various hot peppers, garlic, ginger, basil, rue, allspice, cloves, black pepper and other spices.
 Berbere is a key ingredient in many dishes, both meat and vegetarian.
 Every cook, it seems, has his or her own version.

-Teff is one of the most popular grains, used primarily to make injura, the sensual fermented batter-bread that acts as plate and utensil for Ethiopian stews.
+Teff is one of the most popular grains, used primarily to make injera, the sensual fermented batter-bread that acts as plate and utensil for Ethiopian stews.
 It’s for sale in 25-pound bags.
-But, injura recipes are byzantine.
+But, injera recipes are byzantine.
 You need a starter.
 The batter needs to ferment for several days.
-During fermentation, a mold forms (not dangerous but it effects the texture) which needs to be removed.
+During fermentation, a mold forms (not dangerous but it affects the texture) which needs to be removed.
 There’s more.
-So, why not buy it ready-made from Shabelle’s injura racks, cooked up fresh daily at Shega Foods right down the street?
+So, why not buy it ready-made from Shabelle’s injera racks, cooked up fresh daily at Shega Foods right down the street?

 Coffee is one of the chief exports of Ethiopia and has deep cultural connections.
 Local legends say it originated there.
 The ornate Ethiopian coffee ceremony (called Bunna by Ethiopians) is a way to honor friends or show respect.
 Shabelle sells the green coffee beans, the roasters and grinders, the tiny cups, and the black pitcher-like coffee server used in the ceremony.